 By mid-May, just before NBC officially unveiled its new lineup to advertisers, industry trades were already reporting its bold scheduling ploys.
 “In what would be a stunning move … Peacock web officials have talked about shifting Frasier to Tuesday opposite Roseanne — a development that would surely bring howls of protest from the show’s supplier, Paramount Network TV,” Variety reported at the time.
 “Several observers questioned the merit of putting a year-old hit against one of TV’s most resilient sitcoms.”
 NBC also made it known that it would schedule ER in the L.A.
 Law time slot, even though there had already been buzz, CBS was eyeing Thursdays at 10 for Chicago Hope.
 Initially, ABC and CBS didn’t react to NBC’s shuffle: The Alphabet announced a new schedule with Roseanne still on Tuesdays, while the Eye went ahead and put Hope against ER.
 And then came the four-month wait until September.

-So after you saw your competitors’ schedules, did you worry at all about whether you had made the right moves?
+After you saw your competitors’ schedules, did you worry at all about whether you had made the right moves?
 Any second thoughts over the summer, particularly when ABC decided to replace Roseanne with Home Improvement on Tuesdays opposite Frasier?

 Littlefield: We were confident.
 We were very confident.
 [With ER], we had a research document that confirmed our greatest hopes and dreams — five legitimate series stars in this pilot, record-breaking testing versus most every drama that was tested previously.
 We ran a 60-second spot in the finale of LA Law, and the reaction from the audience, because we were monitoring them — the reaction to that spot was basically, Get the fuck out of my way.
 When can I see this show?
 I can’t wait.
 I mean, it was that powerful.